GCSE Grade Boundaries 2024: The New Grading System Explained

-The GCSE grade boundaries we have for 2023 and 2024 began their change in 2017.
+The GCSE grade boundaries system we have for 2024 was first introduced in 2017.
 We moved from the familiar A*-G letter grades to the number grades 9-1.

 Maths, English language and English literature were the first subjects to move over to this new grading system, with more subjects changing over in 2018 and then the remaining subjects by 2020.

-In this post, we look at the 9-1 grading system and the reformed GCSEs.
-We explain grade boundaries and how they are set, the proportions of students achieving different overall grades and how the new grades compare to the old grades.
+In this guide, we look at the 9-1 grading system and the reformed GCSEs.
+We explain GCSE grade boundaries, how they are set, the proportions of students achieving different overall grades and how the new grades compare to the old grades.

 What’s the difference between the new and old grades and how do they compare?

-The new system is designed to allow more differentiation among the higher grades, with grades 4-6 covering what were grades B and C and grades 7-9 covering what was were the top grades of A and A* in the old grading system.
-Grade 9 is considered to be higher than an A* and roughly the top 20% of GCSE students who achieve a grade 7 or above will achieve a grade 9.
+The new numerical system allows more differentiation among the higher grades.
+Grades 4-6 cover grades B and C and grades 7-9 cover the top grades of A and A* in the old system.
+Grade 9 is considered higher than an A* and roughly the top 20% of GCSE students who achieve a grade 7 or above will achieve a grade 9.

 GCSE grade boundaries grade structures